open-telemetry/opentelemetry-specification/specification/resource/sdk.md

 ## Resource creation

+A resource is made by a collection of attributes.
+Resources MUST use the same `Attribute` definition used for [Span Attributes](../trace/api.md#set-attributes).
-The SDK must support two ways to instantiate new resources.
+The SDK MUST support two ways to instantiate new resources.
 Those are:

 ### Create